- A Windows virtual machine to install the connection manager. Recommended specs: Windows 2012, 8GB, 4 Core.

 - You will be prompted during the installation process for a “Group API Key”.
 Paste in the key generated for you in step 2.
 “Creating a Connection Manager Group” (see above).

 - Review “Target URL” and “Configuration Directory” options.
-If you are appliance customer, you will need to change the “Target URL” to point at your appliance URL.
+If you have installed UpGuard on-prem, you will need to change the “Target URL” to point at your appliance URL.

 - Click next to continue.
 The connection manager will proceed with the installation process and will attempt to register against the “Target URL” with the “Group API Key” you provided.